Armed Forces of Croatia: United States

-Croatia and the United States are close military allies and share a robust bilateral defense industrial base.
+Croatia and the United States are close military allies and share a robust bilateral defence industrial base.
 In 1995, the U.S. trained and equipped the Croatian Armed Forces in joint-initiation of Operation Storm during the Croatian War of Independence, securing much of modern Croatian borders.
-Both are members of NATO, leveraging Croatia's aerospace and defense manufacturing and U.S. military operations to advance multilateral initiatives.
+Both are members of NATO, leveraging Croatia's aerospace and defence manufacturing and U.S. military operations to advance multilateral initiatives.
+Croatia joined the U.S. Armed Forces in Iraq and Kuwait for Operation Inherent Resolve for nearly a decade from 2017 to 2026.
 After the 2022 Tu-141 drone crash in Zagreb, the U.S. dispatched two F-16 fighter jets in a show of military strength for Croatia.
 U.S. interests in Croatia are centered on the state's stabilizing influence in the region and extending the global reach of jointly-held Western ideals.
 Both nations exchange military assets and foreign intelligence.
 The Croatian diaspora in the U.S. is estimated to be around 1.2 million which, in part, informs the military policy of Croatia.
-The U.S. and Croatia work together within 11 separate military programs, funds and initiatives.
+The U.S. and Croatia collaborate on 11 separate military aid programs, funds, and initiatives.

 The United States Navy frequently docks naval ships and aircraft carriers in Split, where it maintains a logistical office in the Lora Naval Base.
 The United States European Command maintains a training facility at this naval base.
 The Croatian island of Krk has served as a logistics hub for U.S. military supply chains heading to the Middle East.
 The two nations have deep defence integration and interoperability.
 The Croatian Armed Forces have a special relationship with the U.S.-based Minnesota National Guard through their State Partnership Program.